-In an effort to support our members and our community through this difficult time, SWPPA has compiled the following list of resources that may be helpful for organizations and businesses serving older adults.
+In an effort to support our members and our community through this difficult time, SWPPA has compiled the following list of resources geared for organizations and businesses serving older adults, as well as resources for older adults and their caregivers.
 We will continue to update this list as new resources and information emerge.
 If you have recommendations for additional resources to list, please send them to us at [email protected].

 We're Here with You.